A popular way to classify resistance training exercises is based on their impact and what area of the body they train.

 People often rely on complicated exercise programs and circuits for ‘efficient’ training but fail to realize that four to five heavy sets of deadlifts can promote muscle and strength gain in less time.

-Quick Tip: Combine two to four compound exercises into a workout, and you have the foundation of efficient programs that drive significant progress.
+Quick Tip: Combine two to four compound exercises into a workout, and you have the foundation of efficient programs.

 Drawbacks of Compound Exercises